Articles Posted in Cooking & Gas Fire

 • Confidential employee reporting of compliance concerns to a senior manager

-• Senior management responsibility for, and general board oversight of compliance
+• Senior management is responsible for and general board oversight of compliance

 • Requirements for record retention